VMFS Recovery

 screen with Uneraser mode selected

 Use Full Recovery with pre-selected file system setting if you need to read data from severely damaged VMDK files or if Uneraser failed to locate lost data inside VMDK.
 The selected file system should correspond to the file system used inside VMDK.
-You shouldn’t select VMFS unless you had an ESX\ESXi Server running inside VM, nor an EXT file system for Windows VM.
+You shouldn’t select VMFS unless you have an ESX\ESXi Server running inside VM, nor an EXT file system for Windows VM.
 If the file system was changed because of the format command, you need to select an original file system that contained your data.

 screen with NTFS Recovery mode selected